marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/disableserv.md

 1. Issue the ```show cdp neighbors``` command
 2. Add an IP address to Router1
-3. Disable CDP and Telnet/SSH Router1
+3. Disable CDP and Telnet/SSH on Router0
 4. Shutdown unused switch port F0/3

 ## Results